Authored by the expert who managed and guided the team behind the Laos Property Pack

 What long-term economic factors will shape property prices in Laos?

-The three long-term economic factors that will shape Laos property prices over the next decade are debt sustainability and policy credibility (which affects inflation and currency stability), regional integration and logistics connectivity (which supports employment and household formation), and tourism competitiveness (which keeps certain cities like Luang Prabang rent-supported).
+The three long-term economic factors that will most shape property prices in Laos over the next decade are debt sustainability and monetary policy credibility (which determines inflation and currency risk), the pace of regional trade and logistics integration via the China-Laos railway and ASEAN connectivity (which determines job creation and household formation), and the evolution of the legal and regulatory environment for property ownership (which determines transaction confidence and investor appetite).

 You'll also find a much more detailed analysis in our pack about real estate in Laos.